 Staff training: Our safeguarding team all have the relevant LSCB safeguarding training and work closely with parents/carers social care and other professionals to ensure that we have an open and transparent process to ensure that our students are not at harm, in line with the ‘Working Together to Safeguard Children’ guidance and Keeping Children Safe in Education (KCSIE) policy.
 All training through the LSCB website in line with our schools six-year safeguarding plan (see below).

-It is our duty to ensure that all students feel safe and are able to share any worries or concerns they may have and make sure that they feel listened to and know that we take what they say seriously.
-In addition our curriculum model is designed to ensure that students are supported to make safe choices and are taught how to keep themselves safe including online safety.
-Students are supported to know who they can talk to if they have any worries or concerns.
-This message is relayed and re-visited through curriculum activities, assembly content, and visual supports around the school.
+Pupils voice: It is our duty to ensure that all students feel safe and are able to share any worries or concerns they may have and make sure that they feel listened to and know that we take what they say seriously.
+Students are supported to know who they can talk to if they have any worries or concerns with visual supports around the school including our safe hand:

-A large proportion of our students are unable to communicate through formal methods therefore staff are trained to monitor children's non-verbal communication and presentation and track and monitor any obvious and subtle changes and to discuss this with the safeguarding team.
+Vigilance: A large proportion of our students are unable to communicate through formal methods therefore staff are trained to monitor children's non-verbal communication and presentation and track and monitor any obvious and subtle changes and to discuss this with the safeguarding team.

-Children in Care: Our Designated Child in Care (CIC) Teacher and the school’s wellbeing team support our Looked After students in conjunction with the virtual school with regular EPEP and LAC meetings to track, monitor and support each LAC students academic and personal development and wellbeing.
+Children in Care: Our Designated Child in Care (CIC) Teacher and the school’s wellbeing team support our Children in Care in conjunction with the virtual school with regular EPEP and CIC meetings to track, monitor and support each CIC student’s academic and personal development and wellbeing.

-Our attendance policy supports our safeguarding policy and practice and any student who has a first day absence without information is phoned before 9:45am every morning.
+Attendance: Our attendance policy supports our safeguarding policy and practice and any student who has a first day absence without information is phoned before 9:45am every morning.
 If we are unable to gain clarity about where a pupil is, we do home visits to ensure the child/young person is safe.
 The safeguarding team would then respond accordingly if there is no contact from home.
-This is in accordance with there commendations in the Children Missing in Education guidance.
+This is in accordance with the commendations in the Children Absent in Education guidance.